jndiogo/sibila/docs/setup-local-models.md

 }
 ```

-The "name" key specify the filename, "format" the FormatDir entry that it should use.
+The "name" key specifies the filename, "format" the formats entry that it should use.

 And we can use then use the model by simply doing: